dragoonsouls/TLoD-TMD-Converter/README.md

 *https://github.com/theflyingzamboni/lodmods*

-The idea of this tool is to preserve the model as originally shown ingame.
+The idea of this tool is to preserve the model as originally shown ingame(*).
 Much of the tools over internet add or remove stuff from the models (such as: Dragoon wings; convert Quad faces into Tri faces), maybe is not the BEST tool if you want something fast or bug free.

 Also i added a very specific functionality for researchers and modders, when you export the 3D model two *.txt files will created, Primitive_per_Object will contain useful data of each primitive type used in models and also the quantity of each one.
 The other called TMD_Report will be created with a count number of Vertex/Normal/Primitive of each object in the file and a sum of all the file.